 Based on your answers to the article analysis and your peers’ answers to the discussion post, you and your group will select five criteria that you will use to assess your app for effectiveness.
-(Note: I discouraged them from using “price” as a criteria because all of the apps were free to them.
+(Note: I discouraged them from using “price” as a criterion because all of the apps were free to them.
 I also discouraged them from using just the word “quality” and required them to be more specific, since quality is subjective from person to person.)

 - Select a group member open the link below in Google Sheets and share it with the rest of your group and Mrs. Lepre.
 You will work collaboratively on this document.